 Does the Leica D-LUX Typ 109 feature an autofocus assist light?

-Yes, the camera has a lamp build-in that can illuminate the subject and improve autofocus in low-light settings.
+Yes, the camera has a lamp built-in that can illuminate the subject and improve autofocus in low-light settings.

 Which battery does the D-LUX Typ 109 use?

-The camera gets its power from the BP-DC15, which is a rechargeable Lithium-Ion power pack.
+The camera gets its power from the BP-DC15 (here at amazon), which is a rechargeable Lithium-Ion power pack.

 Camera to camera comparisons

 In case you would like to check on the differences and similarities with other camera models, just make a corresponding selection in the search boxes below.
 An an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.